A common myth or misconception is that a chemical or product is used to polish marble... to make dull marble shiny.

 Marble polishing in the sense of making a dull or honed marble shiny is not done by applying a chemical or polish.

-Marble polishing to actually create the shiny finish is done by large machines using high friction or by a skilled and experienced professional using special abrasives and tools.
+Or when already installed, it is done by a skilled and experienced professional employing specific knowledge while using special abrasives and tools.